-Given half of marriages eventually end in a divorce and wedding ceremonies last for at most 12 hours in America, it's wise to spend as little as possible just in case things don't work out.
+Given roughly half of marriages eventually end in a divorce and wedding ceremonies last for at most 12 hours in America, it's wise to spend as little as possible on a wedding just in case things don't work out.

-With the median household income in America at around $60,000 according to the US Census Bureau, spending $22,500 for a wedding is egregious.
+With the median household income in America at around $68,000 according to the latest US Census Bureau, spending $22,500 for a wedding is egregious.
 After paying taxes on a median $68,000 household income, the average couple is spending about 40% of their after-tax annual income on a wedding.

 “I wanted a night we'd never forget.”

 “The wedding is more for our family than it is for us.
 We both have huge extended families that must all be invited.”

 “Everything from the venue to the flowers cost so much nowadays.
 It's hard to spend less.”

 “I already spent $18,000 on a ring.
 What's another $50,000 spread among 200 people?”